 EGI.eu OLA

 The EGI.eu Operations Level Agreement is in a draft status, still under definition.
-The OLA will define the set of EGI Global Services that EGI.eu offers to the Resource Infrastructure Providers and the corresponding service levels and targets to be provided.
+The OLA will define the set of EGI Global Services that EGI.eu offers to the RPs and the corresponding service levels and targets to be provided.

 EGI.eu OLA will define the minimum service level for the provided technical services.
 Different availability targets will be defined for the critical and non-critical services.

-For critical services, important in the day-by-day operations of the infrastructure and heavily used by the users or middleware services (e.g. the service registry GOCDB, the EGI helpdesk or the message brokers network), EGI.eu has to assure an almost continuous availability: 99% availability/reliability on a monthly base.
+For critical services, important in the day-by-day operations of the infrastructure and heavily used by the users or middleware services (e.g. the service registry GOCDB, the EGI helpdesk or the message brokers network-the full list of services considered critical will be defined in the EGI.eu OLA), EGI.eu has to assure an almost continuous availability: 99% availability/reliability on a monthly base.

 Services with a lower grade of criticality (e.g. information aggregator like the metrics or accounting portal) do not require the same level of performances, although a good level of A/R is still required.
 The availability target for those services is currently being assessed.